 An overly dramatic premise?
 Undeniably.
 But it’s the smarts of how the story was presented that makes it work.
 Flashback is used to great effect, without being overdone and while there is a lot of exposition conveyed in the show, there could have been considerably more, but the writing expects its audience to be sharp enough to keep up and willing to play along, to accept the modern, noir-like tone.
 The focus of the pilot and the season at large, really, is centered on the relationships and characters.
 The story does dwell on the past, but always in a way that is relevant to the present; how they’ve dealt with the upheaval around them and the new patterns that they have formed in the disaster’s wake.
 Most significant here, is the long-established relationship between Veronica and Keith.
 Through it all, they have remained very close; Veronica has become his protege and they will protect one another, whatever the cost.
 Simultaneously, the new friendship Veronica forms with Wallace Fennel in the first few episodes becomes another anchor point of the series; soon, Wallace is her best friend and closest ally, through thick and thin.

 Veronica herself is a firecracker, but she is also a teenager and the series never forgets that; nor does it beat the audience over the head with reminders, either.
 Veronica, too, is a great modern-day heroine.
 She’s sassy, tough and almost always able to hold her own against her many foes.
-At the same time, she also has serious character flaws.
-She’s vindictive, headstrong and manipulative and the people around often struggle to keep her in check.
+At the same time, she wrestles with serious character flaws.
+She’s vindictive, headstrong and manipulative, and the people around often struggle to keep her in check.

-When arguments happen, when lines are crossed, the problems don’t just vanish in that mysterious void between episodes.
-The stories are entwined and while, yes, it does have the structure of episodic television – including the one, big case per season – it is, after all, a mystery show with a contemporary Nancy Drew at the center.
+When arguments happen, when lines are crossed, problems don’t just vanish into the mysterious void between episodes.
+Stories are entwined and while, yes, it does have the structure of episodic television –– including the one, big case per season –– it is, after all, a mystery show with a contemporary Nancy Drew at the center.
 In fact, it’s my personal opinion that Veronica may be the closest thing we have ever see to a female interpretation of Arthur Conan Doyle’s famous sleuth; Wallace and Mac are, in essence, two variations on Dr. Watson to Veronica’s Holmes (and, for the record, I’d love to be wrong about that and see a female Holmes someday).

 “Respect the business model, Veronica.
 I do the gadgets.
 You do the actual espionage.”(Mac, Nevermind The Buttocks)